 - Understand the merit-based nature of law school financial aid, the sources of financial aid, the financial aid application process, and the importance of financial aid in making a final decision about which law school to attend.

 - Develop an appreciation of the relationship between law and morality and the role of law in shaping public policy at the macro level and impacting people’s lives at the micro level.

 The Pre-Law Program represents a menu of choices rather than a specific program of studies, and students who are thinking about becoming a lawyer or who are interested in the law may select their own level of involvement in the Pre-Law Program.

 At the center of the Pre-Law Program is the Pre-Law Advisor.
-The William Volkman Chair of Business and Law, a chair endowed by alumni in honor of a former professor at Wheaton College, is held by a tenure-track professor who teaches law-related classes in the Department of Business and Economics and Department of Politics and International Relations and who serves as the Pre-Law Advisor.
+Wheaton College made a commitment to pre-law advising with The William Volkman Chair of Business and Law, a chair endowed by alumni in honor of a former professor at Wheaton College.
+The Volkman Chair is held by a tenure-track professor who teaches law-related classes in the Department of Business and Economics and Department of Politics and International Relations and who serves as the Pre-Law Advisor.
 The photo at left shows William Volkman, left, with the Pre-Law Advisor, Stephen Bretsen.